Frequently Asked Questions (FAQs)

 Initial monthly estimates are calculated from an incomplete sample and are subject to revision in the subsequent month when more sample data are available.
 Revisions at the total nonfarm levels for preliminary statewide employment are generally small.
 For more info on preliminary-to-final revisions, please visit www.bls.gov/sae/saerevtxt.htm.

 “Final” estimates are subject to annual benchmarks of universe counts of employment derived from the unemployment insurance (UI) reports from employers.
-The average absolute benchmark revision at the state total nonfarm level was 0.7 percent in March 2012.
-The average absolute revision from 2007 to 2011 was 0.5 percent.
-The range of the percentage revision for the States at the total nonfarm level was from -1.5 to 2.2 percent in March 2012.
-(The direction of the revisions indicates whether the March 2012 benchmarks are greater or less than the sample-based estimates.)
+The average absolute benchmark revision at the state total nonfarm level was 0.4 percent in March 2013.
+The average absolute revision from 2008 to 2012 was 0.6 percent.
+The range of the percentage revision for the states at the total nonfarm level was from -0.7 to 2.9 percent in March 2013.
+A positive revision indicates that the benchmark value is greater than the sample-based estimate and vice-versa.

-Forty-six states revised total nonfarm payroll employment upward, while 4 States and the District of Columbia had downward revisions.
+Thirty-one states and the District of Columbia revised total nonfarm payroll employment upward, while 19 states had downward revisions.
 Click here for more information on the benchmark.

 Are CES data subject to administrative